BenjaminCosman/alchemistsSolver/README.md

 # [Alchemists Solver](https://benjamincosman.github.io/alchemistsSolver/)

-by Rafael and Benjamin Cosman
+by Rafael, Ilan, and Benjamin Cosman

 A helper app for [Alchemists](http://czechgames.com/en/alchemists/), Matúš Kotry's board game of logic, worker placement, and academic pride.
 All images belong to the game publishers.